spilth/spilth.org/source/projects/savant.html.md

 savant is a command-line tool that attempts to make easier to:

+- initialize modern Java Maven projects
 - search Maven Central for Maven and Gradle dependencies
-- initialize modern Java Maven projects
+- add the JavaDocs for your Maven project dependencies to [Dash](https://kapeli.com/dash)

 ## Installation